Playmobil: The Movie: Theatrical

 Playmobil: The Movie was released in France by Pathé on 7 August 2019, on 610 screens, and was released in the US by STX Entertainment on 6 December 2019.
-It was originally scheduled to be released in the United States by Open Road Films on 18 January 2019, which was later delayed to 19 April 2019, Due to the bankruptcy of Global Road, STX bought the U.S. distribution rights to the film in early April 2019, and set the U.S. release date to 30 August 2019.
+It was originally scheduled to be released in the United States by Open Road Films, later renamed Global Road Entertainment, on 18 January 2019, which was later delayed to 19 April 2019.
+STX bought the U.S. distribution rights to the film in early April 2019 as a result of Global Road's financial issues, with the U.S. release date set to 30 August 2019.
 On 5 August 2019, STX pushed the U.S. release date back once more to 6 December 2019, among other schedule changes of other films from STX that reportedly happened due to STX having limited cash flow, and wanting to pull their resources in to supporting Hustlers, although STX has denied that this was the case.
-Upon its release in the United States on 6 December, STX reportedly encouraged theaters to offer tickets to all showings of the film for just US$5, a significantly lower cost than most American movie tickets.
+Upon its release in the United States, STX reportedly encouraged theaters to offer tickets to all showings of the film for just US$5, a significantly lower cost than most American movie tickets.
 The film news site Moviehole also gave away ten family passes of Playmobil.

-In other territories, Playmobil was released to theaters in Belgium, the Netherlands, and Switzerland on 7 August 2019; Bolivia and Israel on 8 August 2019; the United Kingdom on 9 August 2019, Mexico and South Africa on 16 August 2019; Costa Rica, Nicaragua, Panama, Honduras, and Slovakia on 22 August 2019; Germany, Singapore, and Thailand on 29 August 2019; Poland on 23 August 2019; Austria, Indonesia, Spain, and Venezuela on 30 August 2019; Egypt and the Philippines on 4 September 2019; Bahrain, Jordan, Kuwait, Lebanon, Oman, Qatar, the Dominican Republic, and the United Arab Emirates on 5 September 2019; South Korea on 11 September 2019; Czech Republic, Malaysia, Paraguay, and Uruguay on 12 September 2019; Iceland on 13 September 2019; Bulgaria and Sweden on 20 September 2019; Hungary on 26 September 2019; Finland and Romania on 27 September 2019; Portugal on 3 October 2019; Ecuador on 4 October 2019; Argentina on 10 October 2019; Estonia, Lithuania and Latvia on 25 October 2019; Colombia on 7 November 2019; and Australia on 12 December 2019.
+In other territories, Playmobil was released to theaters in Belgium, the Netherlands, and Switzerland on 7 August 2019; Bolivia and Israel on 8 August 2019; the United Kingdom on 9 August 2019, Mexico and South Africa on 16 August 2019; Costa Rica, Nicaragua, Panama, Honduras, and Slovakia on 22 August 2019; Poland on 23 August 2019; Germany, Singapore, and Thailand on 29 August 2019; Austria, Indonesia, Spain, and Venezuela on 30 August 2019; Egypt and the Philippines on 4 September 2019; Bahrain, Jordan, Kuwait, Lebanon, Oman, Qatar, the Dominican Republic, and the United Arab Emirates on 5 September 2019; South Korea on 11 September 2019; Czech Republic, Malaysia, Paraguay, and Uruguay on 12 September 2019; Iceland on 13 September 2019; Bulgaria and Sweden on 20 September 2019; Hungary on 26 September 2019; Finland and Romania on 27 September 2019; Portugal on 3 October 2019; Ecuador on 4 October 2019; Argentina on 10 October 2019; Estonia, Lithuania and Latvia on 25 October 2019; Colombia on 7 November 2019; and Australia on 12 December 2019.
 In Australia, Seven Network's show Sunrise promoted it with a giveaway where two winners received a Playmobil Prize Pack for both tickets to the film and toy sets.
 The Sunday Times ran a contest where five people could enter to win tickets, with one of them winning an Instax mini-camera in addition.

 On 4 February 2020, Playmobil: The Movie VR Adventures, a virtual reality video game, was released on Steam.